samjulien/blog/_posts/2018-05-29-creating-beautiful-apps-with-angular-material.md

 export class AppModule {}
 ```

-Also, to make your dialog look nice, you can insert the following rules in the `post-dialog-component.css` file:
+Also, to make your dialog look nice, you can insert the following rules in the `post-dialog.component.css` file:

 ```css
 .example-form {